saber-notes/saber/privacy_policy.md

 - Settings
 - Online cloud service (referred to as "the cloud") credentials including:
   - the cloud server URI
-  - the user's display name
+  - the user's username
-  - the user's password to protect notes
+  - the user's passwords to protect notes

 The application seeks to access the least amount of data possible and uses a zero-trust approach to cloud storage.